jibbs1703/LiBookTrac/README.md

 ## Technologies Used

-- **FastAPI:** A modern web framework for building APIs with Python 3.7+ based on standard Python type hints.
+- **FastAPI:** A modern web framework for building APIs with Python based on standard Python type hints.
 - **Pydantic:** Data validation and settings management using Python type annotations.
-- **MongoDB:** A non-tabular database, storing data as documents.
+- **PostgreSQL:**  A relational database management system for storing library data.

 ## Getting Started